rwxrob/boost/README.md

-# ⚡ SKILSTAK 2023 Terminal Velocity Boost™
+# ⚡ 2023 Terminal Velocity Boost™

 The SKILSTAK Terminal Velocity Beginner Boost™ is an annual free, live, recorded, tech series focused on helping people get fast and proficient